An Aircraft Bill of Sale is an essential document that acts as evidence of the sale transactions of airplanes between a seller and a buyer.

-After filling it, you have to send it alongside the original registration certificate of your aircraft.
+- Send original registration certificate: After filling it, you have to send it alongside the original registration certificate of your aircraft.
 These two, you send to the headquarters of the US agency.
 Its address is:

-Now pay the mandatory registration fee.
+- Pay the mandatory registration fee: Now pay the mandatory registration fee.
 This costs $5 but may change with time.
 Use the same address if you use the US Postal Service as your preferred means of payment.

-The application will be assessed.
+- Provide proof of purchase: The application will be assessed.
 If found successful, you will now be asked to provide proof of the purchase of the said aircraft.
 To do this, you will furnish the receipts, tax forms, and other documents which are used in effecting such purchases.

-Make your copy of the AC Form 8050-1.
+- Generate a temporary registration form: Make your copy of the AC Form 8050-1.
 It will act as your temporary registration form before receiving your official registration from the aviation regulator.
 After some duration of time, the regulator will call to inform you of your new original registration form.

 An Aircraft Bill of Sale form is an essential document that acts as evidence of a sale transaction of a civilian-owned plane and indicates the transfer of ownership from the seller to the buyer.
 This document contains certain critical information that should not miss for the contract to be legal and complete.
 Read more about these details in our article.